 To the CPSU Central Committee

-Using the “authority” of Sinyavsky we have been able, through his wife Rozanova-Kruglikova, to influence in a manner favourable to us the attitudes of Daniel and Ginzburg who are serving terms of imprisonment.
-As a result, they are not making attempts to actively participate in the so-called “democratic movement”, and avoid contacts with the Yakir group. {3}
+{para 3} Using the “authority” of Sinyavsky we have been able, through his wife Rozanova-Kruglikova, to influence in a manner favourable to us the attitudes of [Yuly] Daniel and [Alexander] Ginzburg who are serving terms of imprisonment.
+As a result, they are not making attempts to actively participate in the so-called “democratic movement”, and are avoiding contacts with the Yakir group.

-At the same time, while Sinyavsky in general follows our recommendations, he retains his previous idealist creative attitudes and does not recognise Marxist-Leninist principles in matters of art and literature.
-As a consequence, his new works cannot be published in the Soviet Union. {4}
+{para 4} At the same time, while Sinyavsky in general follows our recommendations, he retains his previous idealist creative attitudes and does not recognise Marxist-Leninist principles in matters of art and literature.
+As a consequence, his new works cannot be published in the Soviet Union.

-Various bourgeois publishing houses are trying to make use of this circumstance by offering their services for the publication of Sinyavsky’s work.
-This could again lead to the creation of an unhealthy atmosphere around his name. {5}
+{para 5} Various bourgeois publishing houses are trying to make use of this circumstance by offering their services for the publication of Sinyavsky’s work.
+This could again lead to the creation of an unhealthy atmosphere around his name.

 ——————————————————————